How to put volunteer experience on CVs. When to add volunteer CV work to work experience. How to list volunteer work on a CV to make employers notice.

 Education on CV—General Example

-That’s for a completed university span, but it would also work for a high school graduate CV.
+That’s for a completed university span, but it would also work for a college graduate CV.

 Expert Hint: If you’ve earned more than one degree, list them separately, even if they’re from the same university.